milahu/collapseos/CONTRIBUTING.md

 the project towards that goal.

 Although Collapse OS is mostly a software product, it's also a documentation repository.
-Improving documentation and recipes make the project advance towards its goal.
+Improving documentation make the project advance towards its goal.

 That Collapse OS has such a narrow goal might disappoint many people who are enthusiastic about the technological achievement.
 Sorry for that.